Posted on: Monday, 16 August 2021

 Highfield Level 2 Award for Work... @ IBAUK Headquarters

-Nov 19 – Nov 22 all-day
+Nov 26 – Nov 28 all-day

 Highfield Level 2 Award for Working as a CCTV Operator (PSS) @ IBAUK Headquarters

 Highfield Level 2 Award for Working as a CCTV Operator (PSS) You cannot get your SIA licence without first attending this training course and gaining the CCTV qualification.
 Once you have your licence you can start earning and have an exciting career in the security industry using the skills you have learned.
-See full course details Duration Courses are delivered over four days.
+See full course details Duration Courses are delivered over three days.
 Plus, for those who do not hold the Unit 1 ‘Working in the Private Security Industry’ already, learners will be required to complete distance learning for Unit 1 before attending this training through home study.

 Nov